uw-dims/dims-dashboard/docs/source/using.rst

    The system remembers your last selection.
 If you have never selected a trust group, it will choose the first one in your list of trust groups when you first log in.

-2. Display your profile information by selection ``dittrich > Profile`` in the nav bar.
+2. Display your profile information by selecting ``dittrich > Profile`` in the nav bar.
    Note that the trust group info now displays in the profile.

    .. figure:: demo/dimstrustgroupinprofile.png